kubernetes/enhancements/keps/sig-scheduling/5471-enable-sla-based-scheduling/README.md

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?

-Yes, a new metrics:
+Yes, a new metric:

-- `scheduler_numeric_taint_evaluations_total`: tracks each numeric evaluation with its result.
-- `scheduler_numeric_tolerations_total`: tracks successful scheduling with numeric tolerations.
+- `scheduler_numeric_tolerations_total`: tracks successful pod scheduling with numeric tolerations (aggregated count, not per-evaluation).

-These metrics provide visibility into:
+This metric provides visibility into:

 1. How frequently the numeric toleration feature is being used
-2. The effectiveness of numeric taint/toleration matching
+2. Overall adoption and usage patterns
 3. Per-profile usage patterns for multi-scheduler setups

+Note: We intentionally avoid tracking each individual numeric evaluation to prevent metric explosion in large clusters.

 In addition, the scheduler has an existing `scheduler_unschedulable_pods` metric that handles the multiple failure reasons by incrementing for each plugin that rejects a pod.